LesFerch/RightClickTools/doc/v2/README.md

 2. Double-click **RightClickTools-Setup.exe** to start the installation.
 3. Click **Yes** when the UAC prompt appears.
 4. On Windows 11 and higher, select the desired context menu option (see below for details).
-5. For the "Enable privilege elevation task" option, see the note below to decide if you want this.
+5. For the **Enable privilege elevation task** option, see the **Setup** section below for more details.
-6. Click OK to continue with the installation.
+6. Click **OK** to continue with the installation.

+**Note**: The option **Context menu via registry (classic only)** is checked by default.
+This option uses registry keys to add Right-Click Tools to Explorer's classic context menu.
+This is a zero-overhead option, but you must use the classic context menu either by holding the **Shift** key when right-clicking or by making the classic menu the default (See *Setup** below).
+The option **Context menu handler (modern + classic)** installs a signed context menu handler that adds Right-Click Tools to both the modern and classic context menu.

 **Note**: The installer will automatically run in your Windows current lanaguage.
 If you wish to force the installer to run in a different language, you can specific that language on the command line using its two letter code.
 For example: